-As a school we encourage parents to address any worries or concerns promptly initially with the Class Teacher, and then if they are unable to help, with a senior member of staff such as the SENDCo or the Head Teacher.
+As a school we encourage parents to address any worries or concerns promptly initially with the Class Teacher, and then if they are unable to help, with a senior member of staff such as the SENDCo or the Head of School/Assistant Head of School.
 In the vast majority of cases we find that by talking things through we are able to find solutions to most problems.
 However, if after discussing your concerns with these people, you remain unhappy with any aspect of the school's performance our complaints procedure can be found on www.gorseybank.org.uk